calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-18-symmetric-key-cryptography-2.md

 - Why is there a AddRoundKey at the beginning?
 - Why is the last round different?

-Both are for engineering purposes, to make the encryption and decryption process the same.
-(Check!)
+Both are for engineering purposes, to make the encryption and decryption process the same.[^3]

 ## Modes of Operations